 The service launched in November 2015 to bring together a number of Ministry-funded health advice phone lines and provide a clinical and technology platform for service integration and innovation in virtual digital health services.

-The first phase report, the Post-Implementation Review Report and the accompanying Technical Appendices for the Post-Implementation Review, are available for download below.
+The first report, the Post-implementation Review Report and the accompanying Technical Appendices for the Post-Implementation Review, are available for download below.

 - Post-Implementation Review Report of the National Telehealth Service (PDF, 1.2 MB)

 - Technical Appendices for the Post-Implementation Review of the National Telehealth Service (PDF, 1.5 MB)

 2. Evaluation of Healthline and injury-related services

 The second phase report is available for download below.
 A copy of the accompanying Technical Appendices for this report are available on request.